GSA/challenges-and-prizes/_challenges/1116-lithium-battery-portable-hazard-containment-challenge.md

   *Answer: The requirement is that one orientation of the containment system must have a maximum diameter of 23”.
 This containment system does not have to have a side that is round.*

-  2. Please clarify the dimension requirements and in particular this: “Physical dimension must have a single side that is less than 36” in circumference and 11.5” in radius”.
+  2.Please clarify the dimension requirements and in particular this: “Physical dimension must have a single side that is less than 36” in circumference and 11.5” in radius”.
 For a rectangular enclosure of dimensions 14.5” x 13.5” x 5.5”, how would you calculate the sides circumference and radius for such enclosure?
 Would it meet your requirements?

   *Answer: The requirement is that one orientation of the containment system must have a maximum diameter of 23”.
 This containment system does not have to have a side that is round.*

-  3. Are the cells used in the BB-2590 Bren-Tronics BT-70791CG military battery cylindrical cells (i.e. 18650 or similar dimension) ; or are they polymer flat cells?
+  3.Are the cells used in the BB-2590 Bren-Tronics BT-70791CG military battery cylindrical cells (i.e. 18650 or similar dimension) ; or are they polymer flat cells?

   a.
 If they are cylindrical cells, how many cells comprise the battery?
 What is the composition of the cells and at what percentages? (i.e. Li-Cobalt, Li-Nickel, etc.)